openstack/watcher-specs/specs/ocata/implemented/planner-storage-action-plan.rst

 Use Cases
 ----------

-As an administrator, I would like to be able to run Action plan that will launch actions for every node (compute, network, storage) in parallel.
+As an administrator, I would like to be able to run an action plan that will launch actions for every node (compute, network, storage) in parallel.

 Proposed change